timmcginley/Agile/Concepts/ParametricParadox/README.md

 # Parametric Paradox
-The paradox can be beest defined as
+The paradox can be best defined as

 >the function of parametrics is to support change; but parametric models are difficult to change.